Kate Middleton Opens Up About Motherhood, Says ‘Parenting Is Tough’

 — ELLE Canada (@ElleCanada) January 12, 2017

-Kate Middleton’s husband, Prince William, is second in line to the British throne and Kate is always “preened to perfection,” with assistants of every kind to get her through the day.
-It turns out that when it comes to being a mother, she’s a “mere mortal” just like the rest of us, according to the International Business Times.
+Kate Middleton’s husband, Prince William, is second in line to the British throne, and Kate is always “preened to perfection,” with assistants of every kind to get her through the day.
+It turns out that when it comes to being a mother, she’s a regular person just like the rest of us, according to the International Business Times.
 Middleton had no hesitation in admitting that “bringing up children is no walk in the park.”

 One of the staff asked Middleton if she was prepared to “spend the morning with a group of children under five,” and Kate was totally ready.

 She said, “I did just leave a room of six under threes.”

 It’s not known if Middleton had set up a play date for George and Charlotte, but that would certainly explain the room full of toddlers.

 Kate later accompanied Prince William on a visit to the Child Bereavement Centre, where the prince had some kind words for a little girl whose father recently passed away.

 “Do you speak about your daddy?
 It’s very important to talk about it.
 Very, very important.”

 The 20th anniversary of Princess Diana’s death takes place this year.
 Kate, William, and Prince Harry are preparing the low-key commemoration for Diana.
 E!
 Online reports that the royal brothers want to remember Diana by organizing events that “commemorate her life and compassion.”